Ingest: A-MEM: Agentic Memory for LLM Agents

 Summary

-A-MEM proposes an agentic memory system for LLM agents that applies Zettelkasten principles -- atomic notes, dynamic linking, and memory evolution -- to create self-organizing knowledge networks.
-The paper claims to work "without predefined schemas," but this is a contrast with graph-database approaches that require domain-specific entity and relationship types upfront.
-A-MEM itself uses a fixed universal schema: every memory note has the same seven fields (content, timestamp, keywords, tags, contextual description, embedding, linked memory IDs).
-What it avoids is relationship-type schemas -- links are untyped "connected to" associations, not typed relationships with articulated reasons.
-When new memories arrive, the system constructs structured notes, finds candidate connections via cosine similarity over top-k nearest neighbors, then uses an LLM to evaluate which connections are genuine and whether existing memories should evolve their context and tags.
+A-MEM proposes an agentic memory system for LLM agents that applies Zettelkasten principles — atomic notes, dynamic linking, and memory evolution — to create self-organizing knowledge networks.
+Each memory note uses a fixed seven-field schema (content, timestamp, keywords, tags, contextual description, embedding, linked memory IDs).
+When new memories arrive, the system constructs structured notes via LLM, finds candidate connections via cosine similarity over top-k nearest neighbors, then uses an LLM to evaluate which connections are genuine and whether existing memories should evolve their context and tags.
+Links are untyped "connected to" associations, not typed relationships with articulated reasons.
 Evaluated on the LoCoMo and DialSim long-term conversational QA benchmarks across six foundation models (including small local models), A-MEM outperforms MemGPT, MemoryBank, and ReadAgent baselines while using 85-93% fewer tokens per memory operation (~1,200 tokens vs ~16,900).
 The ablation study shows both link generation and memory evolution contribute meaningfully, with memory evolution providing the larger marginal gain on multi-hop reasoning tasks.

 Connections Found